Hush, Little Baby: Popular versions

 The song has been performed and recorded by many artists including Joan Baez, Burl Ives, Regina Spektor, Nina Simone, The Weavers and the Mormon Tabernacle Choir.
 Additionally, the song has been adapted into pop songs such as Maurice King's "Hambone", Inez and Charlie Foxx's "Mockingbird" and Bo Diddley's eponymous song "Bo Diddley", as well as Bobby McFerrin and Yo-Yo Ma's "Hush Little Baby" and Eminem's "Mockingbird".

 Aretha Franklin, Carly Simon, James Taylor, Etta James, Taj Mahal and Dusty Springfield have each recorded "Mockingbird", which is an R&B variant of the song.

 Lyrics

+The most common version of the lyrics are:

-There are a multitude of different versions of the song.
+There are many different versions of the song.
 It has a simple structure consisting of a series of rhyming couplets, where a gift is given to the little baby.
 In the next couplet, the gift is found faulty in some way, and a new gift is presented.
 The song continues in this pattern as long as the singer likes; and can come up with new gifts that fit the rhyming pattern.
-An example of some common couplets used in the transcript of the Target commercial "Strawberry Shortcake" (2004):
+An example of some common couplets used in the transcript of the Target commercial "Amase" (1989):